 If you’ve been injured in an accident caused by an uninsured motorist, then you need to know your options if you hope to recover some semblance of financial stability.
 Let’s take a look at some of them:

-- Filing a claim with your insurance: Hopefully you have an uninsured or underinsured motorist policy, which will allow you to file a claim with your own insurance company.
+- Filing a claim with your insurance: Hopefully, you have an uninsured or underinsured motorist policy, which will allow you to file a claim with your own insurance company.
 Keep in mind, though, that your insurance company wants to get out of paying you, too.
 This means that you might struggle to secure an adequate payment from your insurance company, and you should hesitate before taking any initial offer provided to you.
 Make sure that you have a full understanding of your damages and how you can provide evidence to support those damages.
 This likely means gathering and presenting medical and employment records, and perhaps even gathering opinions from medical professionals in regard to your need for future treatment.

 - Pursue a personal injury claim: You also have the option to move forward with a civil lawsuit against the individual who injured you.
-To succeed on one of these claim, of course, you’ll need evidence showing that the driver acted negligently and that his or her negligence caused the accident in question and thus your injuries.
+To succeed on one of these claims, of course, you’ll need evidence showing that the driver acted negligently and that his or her negligence caused the accident in question and thus your injuries.
 But the biggest problem here is that most individuals who don’t have insurance don’t carry a policy because they can’t afford it.
 This means that they’re unlikely to be able to pay out a judgment that’s levied against them in a personal injury lawsuit, thereby leaving you with financial needs that go unmet.

 - Seeking attachment: If you end up having to pursue a personal injury claim against an uninsured or underinsured motorist, then you’ll probably want to take additional action to increase your ability to recover compensation.
 This oftentimes comes in the form of an attachment order, which allows you to garnish wages and maybe even seize personal property.
 This might not get you everything you hoped you would get out of your case, but it can help alleviate some of your damages, albeit in a piecemeal fashion.